 Rapid Changes Under Asha Sharma’s Leadership

-This branding shift is just the latest in a series of rapid-fire changes implemented by Sharma since she took the helm in late February.
-Since her arrival, the Xbox leadership has moved quickly to implement several high-profile shifts:
+This branding shift marks just one of many rapid-fire changes implemented by Sharma since taking the helm in late February.
+Under her direction, Xbox leadership has moved aggressively to implement several high-profile shifts across the ecosystem:

-- Branding Revisions: Moving away from the "Microsoft Gaming" moniker and retiring the unpopular "This is an Xbox" marketing campaign.
+The brand is moving away from the "Microsoft Gaming" moniker and has officially retired the unpopular "This is an Xbox" marketing campaign.
+Furthermore, Sharma has greenlit several long-requested feature updates for current-gen consoles.

 Just yesterday, Sharma announced significant leadership changes within the organization, pulling talent from her former AI division to drive a brand revival.
-Notably, these changes also included the discontinuation of "Co-Pilot" on Xbox software—a move that was met with widespread praise from the community.
+These changes also included the discontinuation of "Co-Pilot" on Xbox software—a move that has received widespread praise from the gaming community.